By Debbie MillinOctober 2017

 Stay Ahead of the Curve

 The best time to think about a technology solution is before you hit a critical point with your current systems.
 Look across your organization for “pressure points” — as your company grows, where is the work going to increase?
-Maybe you have an existing system that won’t be able to keep up with your growth, or maybe there are manual processes being done where a system needs to be introduced in order for you to scale.
+Maybe you have an existing system that won’t be able to keep up with your growth, or maybe there are manual processes being done where a system needs to be introduced in order for you to scale your business.

 When evaluating software, keep in mind: